caesarLeeTW/cheat-sheet-html/README.md

 # cheat-sheet-html
-This repository is created mainly for a review off all html tags.
+This repository is created mainly for a review of all html stuff.